 I. Talking Circles

 The Project meets and has the talking circle in each classroom at least once a week, while also starting teacher trainings, so that, if conflict arises, the talking circle model can be used on a more frequent basis.

 This past year, over 50 students participated in the talking circles.
 Of those who participated in the talking Circles and other programming, facilitators saw a 37% reduction in disciplinary action as well as an overall increase in grades.

 The program also continues to include a peer program, through which high school students are trained to engage students in the eighth grade in discussion groups and develop skills that might be transferable to a career, such as counseling, social work, and teaching.

-III.
+II.
 Curriculum-based Communication Trainings

 These trainings are developed for students with more chronic behavioral issues, with the groups being separated by gender, mostly with sixth grade boys and seventh grade girls.
 The curriculum focuses on four questions that the students examine about their own behavior or actions: “What harm did my actions cause?
 Who did they harm?
 How can that harm be resolved or changed?
 Who is responsible for repairing it?”
 This particular program is rooted in the idea that our actions have consequences and that even though those consequences are sometimes unintended, they still need to be examined as do their effects.

-IV.
+III.
 Projections & Goals

 The Project would like to be able to provide training resources that prevent initial school misconduct.
 At the same time, it is looking to provide the ‘peer leaders’ a small stipend to encourage their efforts and gain additional funds for team-building in the ‘peer leader’ groups.